lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module6_StudentSupport.md

 # 6. AI‑Powered Student Support
 *Centering the Personalized Assistant (PA) as the Core Student Support Tool*

 Generative AI enables instructors to expand availability, personalize guidance, and deliver timely academic support.
-In this module, the **Course Personalized Assistant (PA)**, built progressively from Module 1 onward, becomes the central hub of all student support workflows.
+In this module, the **Course Personalized Assistant (PA)**, built progressively from the start of this program, becomes the central hub of all student support workflows.
 The PA supplements office hours, answers questions, provides study strategies, generates resources, supports peer collaboration, offers early alerts, and interacts multimodally.
 Other AI tools remain valuable, but the PA becomes the *student-facing anchor* that integrates them into a coherent support ecosystem.

 ## Learning Objectives
 After completing this module, participants will be able to: